Venus Bites Neptune: the Romanticizing of Pain & Suffering

 Astrology of Angelina Jolie: Portrait of a former Cutter

-Angelina Jolie, a former cutter, has her Venus in the 12th house , which is ruled by Neptune.
+Angelina Jolie, a former cutter, has her Venus in the 12th house , which is affiliated with Neptune.
 Venus is very much a part of her identity because it sits on her Ascendant.
 Being located on this external axis makes this conduit to pleasure-pain have physical impact (as the first house did for Von Sacher-Masoch and Mars did for Van Gogh).
 Anything on the Ascendant has a physical expression.

 Angelina used to have sex with her ex husband Johnny Lee Miller using knives in bed.
 Her Pluto-Moon opposition and Neptune opposite her Sun are factors that exacerbate her emotional craving for pain.